 How art thou fallen from heaven, O Lucifer, son of the morning!
 How art thou cut down to the ground, which didst weaken the nations!
 For thou hast said in thine heart, I will ascend into heaven, I will exalt my throne above the stars of God: I will sit also upon the mount of the congregation, in the sides of the north: I will ascend above the heights of the clouds; I will be like the most High.
 Yet thou shalt be brought down to hell, to the sides of the pit (Isaiah 14:12-15, KJV).

 Have you ever wondered why in the middle of a taunt about the King of Babylon, a rant about Satan (aka Lucifer) was suddenly there?
 I did.
 Mainly, when in other translations, it reads "star of the morning" or "morning star" (rather than Lucifer).
 I started to wonder about it while writing my book He Who Has an Ear, Who the Seven Churches of Revelation are Today.

 You might think that's a strange thing to think about when writing a book on the seven churches of Revelation.
 But not really.
 Not when you come across this verse in Revelation:

-He who overcomes, and he who keeps My deeds until the end, to him I will give authority over the nations; and he shall rule them with a rod of iron, as the vessels of the potter are broken to pieces, as I also have received authority from My Father; and I will give him the morning star (Revelation 2:26-28, NASB).
+He who overcomes, and he who keeps My deeds until the end, to him I will give authority over the nations; and he shall rule them with a rod of iron, as the vessels of the potter are broken to pieces, as I also have received authority from My Father; and I will give him the morning star (Revelation 2:26-28, NASB, emphasis mine).

 Who is the Morning Star?

-When you read Isaiah 14:1-22 and you will see clearly that this Scripture is NOT in reference to Satan, but is instead a taunt against Nebuchadnezzar, King of Babylon.
+When you read Isaiah 14:1-22, you will see clearly that this Scripture is NOT in reference to Satan, but is instead a taunt against Nebuchadnezzar, King of Babylon.